websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 # Installing on WebSphere

-Installing Liferay DXP on WebSphere requires deploying the DXP WAR file, deploying DXP's dependencies, and configuring WebSphere for DXP.
+Installing Liferay DXP on WebSphere requires installing the DXP WAR, installing dependencies, configuring WebSphere, and starting DXP.
+You must also configure your database and mail server connections.

 > IBM&reg; WebSphere&reg; is a trademark of International Business Machines Corporation, registered in many jurisdictions worldwide.